 - You can easily access all your network settings just with a single click.

-This little application also has loads of settings and provides numerous details which would appeal to a tech enthusiast.
+This little application also has loads of settings and provides numerous details that appeal to a tech enthusiast.

 Download Network Activity Indicator from here.

-If you face any problems while installing or while using, let me know!
+If you face any problems while installing or using, let me know!